FCA rewrites fund supermarket rules

 These payments, known as rebates, generally come from the annual management charge the investor pays the manager.

-But the FCA says the system gives the inaccurate impression to investors that the service is free.
+But the Financial Conduct Authority (FCA) says the system gives the inaccurate impression to investors that the service is free.

 It could also promote product bias, with larger fund managers able to pay higher rebates and gain greater prominence on platforms than smaller peers or those unwilling to pay, the FCA argues.